Sensedia/api-platform-hybrid/kubernetes/README_en.md

 Alter the parameter values of the file ``api-platform-hybrid/api-gateway.yaml`` according to the instructions of the section **Changing Modules Versions and Other Parameters**.

+> NOTE: The property ``apigateway_label`` must be filled in with the desired name for the Gateway Pool, and informed later through the opening of a ticket to ** Support and Operations ** team can complete the creation.

 Run the following command to deploy **API Gateway**.

 > NOTE: Replace the term ``VERSION`` with the Helm chart version number, as shown in the section **Sensedia Helm Charts Repository**.